Reducing the Risk of Groundwater Contamination by Improving Hazardous Waste Management

-Store chemicals in clearly labeled containers designed to contain that hazard category (flammables, poisons or corrosives).
+Store chemicals in clearly labeled containers designed to contain the specific hazard category — flammables, poisons or corrosives.
 Provide a well-ventilated area away from sources of heat, spark or flame, with sturdy shelving for storing labeled containers in the building where you commonly use them.
 When choosing the storage location, keep indoor air quality, safety and flammability in mind.
 Be sure that the area is adequately vented to prevent buildup of fumes from leftover products.
 As a rule, if you can smell your products, ventilation is inadequate to protect your health.
 Also, be sure that the storage area provides a means to segregate flammables, explosives, poisons and corrosive wastes to minimize accidental release due to chemical interactions.
 Make sure storage is inaccessible to children.

 Collect hazardous wastes generated in the course of maintaining farm equipment, such as solvents and parts washer solution, and place in closed containers.
 Label the containers with the words "hazardous waste," the name of the waste and the date the waste was put into the container.

 Hazardous wastes generated from household vehicle maintenance should be stored safely until they can be taken to a household hazardous-waste collection site.
 Evaporation of household hazardous wastes is not recommended because of the potential for spills, contact by children and fire.
-Use evaporation only when no household hazardous-waste collection program is available.
-If you're not sure whether a particular waste is hazardous, contact the hazardous-waste section of your regional or state DNR office or Household Hazardous Waste Project office, MU Extension.
+Use evaporation only when no household hazardous waste collection program is available.
+If you're not sure whether a particular waste is hazardous, contact the hazardous waste section of your regional or state DNR office.

 When storing wastes and products outside, especially liquids, place them on bermed surfaces built of materials that will contain any spills.
 For example, you may store batteries in a plastic-lined area, but some solvents could dissolve a plastic liner.
 Spilled solvents also may penetrate concrete or asphalt if they are not cleaned up quickly.